letsemploy/docs/docs/publish.md

-# How to publish jop openings
+# How to publish job openings

 You need **your own website**: e.g. www.example.com, on which you publish your job vacancies as usual.
 This can be using Wordpress, another CMS, plain HTML or any other way.